jlduan/fba/docs/_build/html/_sources/tutorials/targeted_transcript_enrichment/Targeted_NGSC3_DI_HodgkinsLymphoma_GeneSignature/tutorial.rst.txt

 Prepare feature sequences.

-``map`` subcommand is designed to deal with secondary libraries built on top of the whole transcriptome assays.
-The transcripts of interest in the whole transcriptome libraries are enriched through hybridization or PCR amplification, which enables possibly more sensitive detection.
-The transcripts can be from endogenous genes or ectopic constructs, for example eGFP, as long as they are captured in the parent libraries.
+The ``map`` subcommand is designed to process secondary libraries created on top of the whole transcriptome assays.
+These libraries enrich transcripts of interest through hybridization or PCR amplification, allowing for potentially more sensitive detection.
+The transcripts may be from endogenous genes or ectopic constructs, such as eGFP, as long as they were captured in the parent libraries.

-In this tutorial, this 10x Genomics 'Targeted Gene Expression' library is used as an example.
-The `bait sequences`_ are used as references for read 2 mapping.
-Ideally, sequences of all possible captured transcribed regions should be included.
+In this tutorial, we use the 10x Genomics "Targeted Gene Expression" library as an example.
+The `bait sequences`_ serve as references for read 2 mapping.
+Ideally, the reference sequences should include all possible captured transcribed regions.

 .. _bait sequences: https://kb.10xgenomics.com/hc/en-us/articles/360045688071-What-are-the-bait-design-criteria-for-10x-pre-designed-and-custom-panels-

-Read 1 contains cell barcodes and UMIs.
-Read 2 is expected captured transcribed regions.
-For feature references, they should only contain transcribed parts (non-overlapping and no introns for endogenous genes).
+Read 1 contains cell barcodes and UMIs, while read 2 should contain the captured transcribed regions.
+The feature references should only include transcribed parts that are non-overlapping and have no introns for endogenous genes.

 .. code:: console